-About the Australian Higher Education System
+About the Higher Education System in Australia

 Australia has an excellent higher education system including some of the world’s best universities.
 There are twenty one universities in the Times Higher Education Top 400 ranking of international universities.
 There are also a number of very well respected teaching universities that focus on preparing graduates for professions such as nursing or teaching.

 Vocational training is offered by TAFEs, colleges of Tertiary And Further Education.

 There are a number of private universities and colleges in Australia.

 Entry requirements vary from course to course.
 You will usually need to achieve specific grades in your A levels, IB or other qualifications.
 Australian universities will make you a conditional offer based on your expected results if you don’t already have them.
 However, because term starts in February in most cases it is possible to apply after you have received your results.

 A levels should be sufficient for most subjects at Australian universities.
 However, in the case of medicine and dentistry there may be additional entrance exams.

 How do you apply to Australian universities?

 If you wish you can apply through UK-based agents.
 However, it is relatively simple to apply directly to the university you wish to attend.
 Usually the deadline for applications is five months before your studies commence.
 As most degrees start in February you could apply directly after receiving your A level results.